Knob Guide

 • Long press: open the settings menu.

-Click function: The short-press action is configurable in the LF Audio AuralSync app.
-Options are Change Speed (default, toggles Slow / Fast Mode) and Mute (short-press mutes and unmutes the output).
+Click function: The short-press action is set on the knob itself, under Knob Settings > Click Action.
+Options are Speed (default, toggles Slow / Fast Mode) and Mute (short-press mutes and unmutes the output).

 Dual Encoder Knob